peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Return Value:</b>

-The remainder of the two numbers.
-Signals FlagInvalid and returns not-a-number (NaN) if the divisor is 0, or if the result doesn't fit the given precision.
+The remainder that would result when this arbitrary-precision binary floating-point number is divided by another arbitrary-precision binary floating-point number.
+Signals FlagDivideByZero and returns infinity if the divisor is 0 and the dividend is nonzero.
+Signals FlagInvalid and returns not-a-number (NaN) if the divisor and the dividend are 0, or if the result of the division doesn't fit the given precision.

 <a id="RemainderNaturalScale_PeterO_Numbers_EFloat"></a>
 ### RemainderNaturalScale